Karthikdasari0423/QUIC-NGFW/README.md

 Note:-
 You can use interop_test.py as a script with out even replacing /usr/local/lib/python3.8/dist-packages/aioquic/quic/connection.py with connection_cid.py but note that connection id cases will not work

+Note:-
+To run the "test_retry" interop testcase,you need to provide "--retry" command line argument on machine where your "http3_server.py" is running.
+(--retry demo:app)